A Goofy Movie: Cultural impact

 A Goofy Movie is one of the most beloved films by Disney fans.
 After its meager box office performance during its theatrical release, A Goofy Movie nearly fell into obscurity, but it started to gain success in 1995 due to home media sales, becoming a sleeper hit.
 The interest in the film is attributed to a combination of the film's catchy soundtrack and slapstick humor as well as its story of cross-generational connections between parents and children.
 The newfound interest led to waves of new merchandise based on the film to be sold at major retailers, including Target and Hot Topic.
 Many black viewers embraced the film as a "cultural cornerstone", interpreting that Goofy and Max are a "black father and son".

 References to Powerline can be found at Goofy's How-To-Play Yard in Mickey's Toontown at Disneyland.

 In 2009, a YouTube video that re-created the musical number "After Today" in live action was uploaded, gaining popularity and amassed 5.7 million views as of April 2020.
 In 2015, a 20th-anniversary reunion for the film was held at the D23 Expo at Anaheim Convention Center in Anaheim, California.
 The reunion became one of the largest panels at D23, with 500 people in attendance, forcing the expo to turn away some due to lack of seating.
 The 2017 reboot of the DuckTales series featured an episode in which Goofy appears and shows off a picture of Max and Roxanne on a date.

 In 2019, Disneyland held a 1990s-themed throwback night that included a line to meet Max dressed up as Powerline, becoming the longest line of the night.
 In 2020, a TikTok dance craze inspired by Powerline's "I 2 I" musical number became a popular trend on the platform.
 The same year, D23 Expo hosted a virtual Disney+ viewing party to celebrate its 25th anniversary, featuring Farmer, Lima, and Magon.
 The eighth episode of Atlantas fourth season in 2022, titled "The Goof Who Sat By the Door", was a mockumentary about the making of the film.
-Since March 19, 2023, Mickey's Toontown section of Disneyland included a newly orchestrated instrumental version of "I 2 I" and featured several references to the film.
+Since March 19, 2023, Mickey's Toontown section of Disneyland includes a newly orchestrated instrumental version of "I 2 I" and features several references to the film.
 In 2025, A Goofy Movie was shown with several screenings at Fork 'n Film, serving audiences food from the film.
 All of the screenings for the film were sold out.